 We were pretty hungry and wanted a quick bite to eat, so we picked up sandwiches at the BackWerk convenience store.
 There are assorted wraps and sandwiches, clearly marked as vegan on the shelf.
 Choose from a ranch tofu wrap, a guacamole wrap, a falafel wrap, or an avocado sandwich.

 We brought these sandwiches back to our apartment and ate on the patio in the backyard, like a small picnic lunch.
+Interested in more vegan food from Salzburg?
+Check out our entire guide to vegan restaurants in Salzburg where we ate on our trip.

 We continued our walk across the river by using the Mozartsteg, an Art Nouveau pedestrian bridge.
 On the corner before you walk across, there’s a small coffee stand called We Love Coffee.
 Stop for a cup of joe to go if you’re feeling like a midday boost!
 And yes, they have plant-based milk for a latte or cappuccino.